ClaudioESSilva/claudioessilva.github.io/_posts/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 categories: [Automation, dbatools, Decrypt, PowerShell, Scripting, Security, SQLServer, syndicated, WITH ENCRYPTION]
 ---
 This article was initially posted on <a href="https://www.sqlservercentral.com/articles/recover-database-encrypted-modules-code-with-dbatools">SQLServerCentral</a> @ 2020-08-18.
-It was interesting some comments I read about it, mainly why people still use <code>WITH ENCRYPTION</code> when it's simple to overcome this when we have the right permissions.
+It was interesting some comments I read about it, mainly why people still use `WITH ENCRYPTION` when it's simple to overcome this when we have the right permissions.

-SQL Server offers an option to encrypt the code of your modules when using the <code>WITH ENCRYPTION</code> syntax.
+SQL Server offers an option to encrypt the code of your modules when using the `WITH ENCRYPTION` syntax.
 This allows to hide/obfuscate the modules' code and thus keep away from prying eyes.
 It's often used to protect business rules since it allows you to protect some intellectual property.